Who am I and what is this blog about?

 Hi, my name is Lucas

-and I’m a Business Informatics student, web developer and translator.
-I’m also an avid reader, I like to play videogames and write code in my free time, and I aspire to be a stoic.
-Or at least emulate the sage well enough.
-With this first post, I want to explain my reasoning for writing a blog, that is, what I want to accomplish by doing this and what the contents of said blog will be.
+and I’m a Business Informatics graduate, software engineer, and translator.
+I’m also an avid reader, I like to play videogames and write code in my free time, and I aspire to be a stoic, or at least emulate the sage well enough.
+With this first post, I aim to explain my reasoning for writing a blog and what its contents will be.

 Regarding the content, you can expect to see posts all over the tech spectrum: frontend frameworks, server administration, API development, DevOps, containers, CI/CD pipelines, Unix tools, development environments, hardware, keyboards, audio and maybe more.
 A somewhat large collection of topics, but I have a large assortment of interests.